mouseless/baked/unreleased.md

 - `CanReturn()` helper is added for `MethodModel` which loops through all overloads and compares return types for given `TypeModel`
     - Generic `Task` return types are also supported
+- `MvcNewtonsoftJsonOptions` is added to `RestApiLayer` as configuration target

 ## Bugfixes